 However, the military actions of the United States and Israel face multiple dilemmas, with relatively limited feasible paths:

-• Decapitation or Kidnapping Operations: If Iranian leaders are killed in bombings, it may bolster their "mythical" image and galvanize domestic unity against external threats; however, live capture or kidnapping faces geographical barriers and high operational risks.
-Infiltration by land routes is highly detectable, resulting in an extremely low success rate.
+- Decapitation or Kidnapping Operations: If Iranian leaders are killed in an explosion, it may enhance their mythical image and inspire domestic unity against a common enemy; however, live capture or kidnapping faces geographical obstacles and high operational risks.
+Infiltration by land is highly likely to be detected, resulting in an extremely low success rate.

-Overall, for the United States, the most likely option is to conduct a symbolic airstrike on key Iranian targets and then declare "victory", achieving both the effect of exerting pressure and avoiding getting stuck in the quagmire of long-term intervention.
-However, regardless of the approach taken, military action will trigger uncontrollable escalation of the regional situation.
-Overall, for the United States, the most likely option is to conduct a symbolic airstrike on key Iranian targets and then declare "victory", achieving both the effect of exerting pressure and avoiding getting stuck in the quagmire of long-term intervention.
+Overall, for the United States, the most likely option is to conduct symbolic airstrikes on key Iranian targets and then declare victory, achieving both the effect of exerting pressure and avoiding the quagmire of long-term intervention.
 However, regardless of the approach taken, military action will trigger uncontrollable escalation of the regional situation.

 V. Outlook on the Situation: Regime Survival and the Uncertainty of Iran's Future